Matthew Maher (soccer): Personal

-Maher is also the Teaching Pastor at Coastal Christian Ocean City, as well as the host of the podcast, Rechurched, a podcast aimed at instigating Christians to be Christian.
+Maher is also the Teaching Pastor at Landmark Church, Ocean City, NJ (formerly known as Coastal Christian) as well as the host of the podcast, Rechurched, a podcast aimed at instigating Christians to be Christian.
 He authors a column, Truth Over Trend, for the Cape May County Herald.

 Maher is a speaker for the 'Be Still Foundation,' a 501c3 non profit ministry, that is committed to advocating responsible decision making for the prevention of risky behaviors as well as prison ministry outreach.